shannonmoeller/apply-html/readme.md

 - `element` `{Element}` DOM element with children to be patched.
 - `string` `{String|SafeString}` String or [SafeString](#safestring) containing safe HTML to render.

 Updates the content of the given element, making the fewest possible changes required to match the given string of HTML.
-The string is converted into an HTML `<template>` and the DOM trees are compared.
+The string is converted into an HTML `<template>` and the resulting DOM trees are compared.
 Returns the updated element.

 ### `` html`string`: SafeString ``